-The Bovay Program in the History and Ethics of Professional Engineering has the following mandate from the Cornell Engineering College:
+The Bovay Program in the History and Ethics of Professional Engineering has the following mandate from Cornell Engineering:

-The Bovay Program pursues this mandate by hosting workshops and panels, moderating discussions and giving guest lectures in engineering classes (with an emphasis on first year engineering students), teaching stand alone upper level ethics courses, hosting a seminar series, hosting a campus-wide lecture, providing case study resources, and having numerous informal interactions and discussions with both faculty and students.
+The Bovay Program pursues this mandate by hosting workshops and panels, moderating discussions and giving guest lectures in engineering classes, teaching stand alone upper level ethics courses, hosting a seminar series, hosting a campus-wide lecture, providing case study resources, and having numerous informal interactions and discussions with both faculty and students.
 The Bovay Program takes an ‘Ethics Across the Curriculum’ approach where interactions with Engineering College faculty are considered essential instigations in order for them to incorporate social and ethical issues into their own classes and teaching.
-The Bovay program is always open to new kinds of experimentation and collaboration to further their mandate (see the links to our ‘Ethics Play’ on this site).

-The Bovay Program is made up of the Director of the Program, Prof. Ron Kline, and the Bovay Lecturer, Dr. Park Doing.
-We are deeply indebted to the initiator and sponsor of the Bovay Program, Mr. Harry E. Bovay Jr., whose biography is included below.
+We are deeply indebted to our initiator and sponsor, Mr. Harry E. Bovay Jr., whose biography is included below.

 Mr. Bovay has been an extraordinarily generous supporter of the College of Engineering.
 In 1994 he made a gift to endow the Bovay Program for the History and Ethics of Professional Engineering.
 In 2000 Mr. Bovay made a commitment to establish the Sue G. and Harry E. Bovay Jr. Professorship in History and Ethics of Professional Engineering.
 In September 2004 Mr. Bovay completed the commitment.
 Also in 2004, Mr. Bovay made another gift toward the construction and implementation of the Civil Infrastructure Laboratory Complex, the Bovay Lab Complex, in Thurston Hall.